GoogleChrome/rendertron/README.md

 configures [middleware](#middleware) to determine whether to proxy a request to Rendertron.
 Rendertron is compatible with all client side technologies, including [web components](#web-components).

+**Demo endpoint**

+A demo Rendertron service is available at https://render-tron.appspot.com/.
+It is not designed to be used as a production endpoint.
+You can use it, but there are no uptime guarantees.

 ## Contents
 - [Middleware](#middleware)
 - [API](#api)